‘Teen Mom 2’ Star Jenelle Evans Is ‘Super Glad’ To Have Reconnected With Mother, Wants To ‘Keep It That Way’

 Fans of Teen Mom 2 know that Jenelle Evans has not always had the best relationship with her mother, Barbara.
 Over the years, the two have not always gotten along, but on the new season of the show, the two have clearly worked on repairing their relationship.
-The mom of three recently revealed on Instagram that she is “super glad to have reconnected with her mother and she says she wants to “keep it that way.”
+The mom of three recently revealed on Instagram that she is “super glad” to have reconnected with her mother and she says she wants to “keep it that way.”

 Jenelle shared a photo of Barbara holding Jenelle’s youngest child, her daughter Ensley.
-The photo was posted on Barbara’s birthday and as a way for Jenelle to publicly wish her mom a happy day.
+The photo was posted on Barbara’s birthday as a way for Jenelle to publicly wish her mom a happy day.

 Jenelle wrote, “#HappyBirthday Mom!
 Super glad we have reconnected and let’s keep it that way.
 The kids love you around.”